Axot017/Axot017/README.md

 Senior Flutter Developer
 ------------------------

-Senior Flutter Developer by day, Rust enthusiast by night.
+Senior Flutter Developer by day, Golang and Rust enthusiast by night.

 * 🌍  I'm based in Katowice
 * ✉️  You can contact me at [mateuszledwon@duck.com ](mailto:mateuszledwon@duck.com)